Uncontested Divorce: Child Custody, Spousal Support, And What to Expect

 Takeaway

-Going through the process of getting a divorce can be confusing, frustrating, and emotional.
-It is normal to feel a range of emotions and to even question your decision-making, at times.
+Going through the divorce process can be confusing, frustrating, and emotional.
+It is normal to feel a range of emotions and to even question your decision-making at times.
 When you have an impartial counselor on your side, you can learn more about divorce proceedings, explore your options, and have a safe space to process what you’re experiencing.
 Do you need to consult with a licensed professional before determining whether you should file for a contested or uncontested divorce?
 Reach out to one of our counselors today, and they can help you understand which option would be best for your situation.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.